Red lists in Great Britain

 Great British Red Lists

 Great British red lists have been completed for several species groups and are listed in the JNCC spreadsheet of species conservation designations.
-The lists are also available separately from the CNCB websites, such as Natural England, or the websites of specialist societies or NGOs.
+The lists are also available separately from the country nature conservation body (CNCB) websites, such as Natural England, or the websites of specialist societies or NGOs.

-In Great Britain, red listing is overseen by an inter-agency working group co-ordinated by JNCC with members from Natural England, Natural Resources Wales and Scottish Natural Heritage.
+In Great Britain, red listing is overseen by an inter-agency working group co-ordinated by JNCC with members from Natural England, Natural Resources Wales and NatureScot (formerly Scottish Natural Heritage).